biocore/qiime/doc/tutorials/working_with_aws.rst

 After you've launched your EC2 instance you'll likely want to get data into it.
 After completing your analysis, you'll then want to get your data out.
 It's a good idea to pull your important data back out of your EC2 instance as soon as possible to avoid any issues with losing data if any Amazon systems go down, or if you accidentally terminate your instance.

-You can get data into and out of your running EC2 instance with a graphical tool or via the command line.
-Which ever you find more convenient.
-Command line tools such as scp and sftp work fine for this.
-A good, free graphical tool for Windows and OS X is `Cyberduck <http://cyberduck.ch/>`_ -- this supports interacting with S3 buckets as well as EC2 instances (via sftp).
+You can get data into and out of your running EC2 instance with a graphical tool or via the command line, which ever you find more convenient.
+Command line tools such as ``scp`` and ``sftp`` work fine for this.
+A good, free graphical tool for Windows and OS X is `Cyberduck <http://cyberduck.ch/>`_.
+This supports interacting with S3 buckets as well as EC2 instances (via sftp).

+You will likely want to compress your files for each transfer.
+You can do this with the tar/gzip commands, or with a tool like WinZip on Windows.
+See :ref:`unix_commands` for help with these commands.

 Working with command line tools
 -------------------------------